rob333/flutter_mediator_simple/README.md

         ),
 ```

-Or, combine into the computed function.
+Or, combine it into the computed function.

 ```dart
 final _sum = Rx(() {